 What is seasoned salt?

 Seasoned salt is a blend of salt, herbs, spices and sometimes flavor enhancers.
-Lawry’s is a popular brand, or you can make my version here. (add link)
+Lawry’s is a popular brand, or you can make your own.

 What are some good toppings for Carne Asada tacos?